DCC-EX/dcc-ex.github.io/docs/about/contributing/website.rst

 path, without the .rst suffix.

 To link to a position within a page use ``:ref:``.
-A reST label can be used as the reference, but on the DCC++EX website headings are made available to use as
+A reST label can be used as the reference, but on the |DCC-EX| website headings are made available to use as
 references:

 .. admonition:: Example